GENERAL GUIDELINES FOR ALL PARENTS

 PASSWORD: DOB of the Student (DD-MM-YYYY)

-The school ensures a well-equipped Hybrid Teaching Learning Mode incase of any kind of Natural Calamity or switching over of the teaching mode, if need be there, as per the government instructions.
+The school ensures a well-equipped Hybrid Teaching Learning Mode in case of any kind of Natural Calamity or switching over of the teaching mode, if need be there, as per the government instructions.

-1.12.
-CLUBS
+1.5 CLUBS

 Students are expected to choose any one of the clubs being offered which helps to develop sense of unity and teamwork and to learn how to work with others in reaching the same goal.